 The print reference collection is arranged by the Library of Congress classification system.
 The collection includes general and specialized encyclopedias, English and foreign language dictionaries, concordances, directories, style manuals, biographical sources, numerous current and retrospective bibliographies, atlases, thesauri, almanacs, and indices.
 In addition to the paper resources electronic resources in are also available.
 Please check NovaCat for resources or our databases of reference materials.

 The Reference Department oversees the microforms collection which is located in the southwest corner (near the photocopy room) and northwest corner (near Lab A) of the second floor of the Alvin Sherman Library.
 The microforms collection includes the complete microfiche collection of ERIC documents, select newspapers and journals on microfilm or microfiche, and Roth’s Corefiche Literature Collection.
-In addition, there are several special collections on microfiche.
 A digital microfilm and microfiche reader/printer and a microcard reader are located near the microforms collection.

 The RILS Department also houses a Funding Information Network collection of the national Foundation Center.
 This collection, known as the Foundations and Grants Collection, includes the Foundation Directory Online database, a core collection of Foundation Center publications, and a variety of supplemental materials including information on scholarships.
 It also houses a small circulating collection donated by the Association of Fundraising Professionals to assist its members in becoming certified.
 As part of the University’s commitment to the Foundation Center, RILS librarians provides training both in groups and one-on-one for this collection.
 Learn more about the Foundations & Grants Collection.